andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/mfe3e5-preload-retain/DemoWidgetsAssets/assets/backbase/static/features/[BBHOST]/theme-default/README.md

 The rest is up to you.

 The CLI tool will examine your bower.json and find the "main" section.
-In *this* theme there is a single "main" file listed (`styles/base.less`), but if you want to have multiple themes then just create an array for your "main" and the CLI tool will build each one.
+In *theme-default* there is a single "main" file listed (`styles/base.less`), but if you want to have multiple themes then just create an array for your "main" and the CLI tool will build each one.